unmtransinfo/ProteinGraphML/README.md

 Example commands:

 ```
-RunML.py -h
+PredictML.py -h
 PredictML.py XGBPredict --file autophagy_test20191003_test.pkl --model results/autophagy_test20191003/XGBCrossVal.model
 ```

-Results will be saved in `ProteinGraphML/results`.
+Results will be saved in the specified --resultsdir.
 See logs for specific subdirectories and output files, including:

 * Predictions with probabilities for all proteins (.tsv, .xlsx).